mcbrown23/Product-Listing/README.md

 Development is a breeze.
 Once you have installed all your dependencies all the configuration is done for you. using simple The process is outlined here.
 #Yeoman Generator
 #FAQ
+If you like using yeoman generators, you could check out this cool yeoman generator by @iiegor!
 #Check out what people have done
 #How to Contribute:
 #License